chrishenri/rw3d_manual/docs/source/intro.rst

 Visual Studio
 """"""""""

-The code was developed using Visual Studio.
-It provides the
+The code was mostly developed on Windows, using Visual Studio.
+The IDE has the benefit of streamlining the software development process by offering intelligent code completion, some debugging tools, and an integration with version control systems like Git.
+From our experience, one of the main challenge in using Visual Studio is the linking with the netcdf-Fortran library that needs to be previously built.
+If you are a relatively new Windows developers, here are some brief instructions (as of 15/01/2025) to build a solution using Visual Studio IDE and Intel Fortran:

 .. tip::
-    For Windows developers, here are some brief instructions (as of 15/01/2025) to build a solution using Microsoft Visual Studio IDE and Intel Fortran:

     **Download and Install**